Masoud-Amirdadi/Masoud-Amirdadi/README.md

 ### Hi, I'm Masoud Amirdadi 👋

-I'm a PhD student at the Lassonde School of Engineering, York University, working at the intersection of operations research, optimization, GIS, and machine learning.

 I mostly build analytical tools, spatial models, and interactive maps to support decision-making and risk assessment for cases such as emergency response or wildfire.

 Thanks for visiting my profile!